Dan Brouthers

 Dennis Joseph "Dan" Brouthers (/ˈbruːθərz/; May 8, 1858 – August 2, 1932) was an American first baseman in Major League Baseball whose career spanned the period from 1879 to 1896, with a brief return in 1904.
 Nicknamed "Big Dan" for his size, he was 6 ft 2 in and weighed 207 lb, which was large by 19th-century standards.

-Recognized as the first great slugger in baseball history, and among the greatest sluggers of his era, he held the record for career home runs from 1887 to 1889, with his final total of 106 tying for the fourth most of the 19th century.
-His career slugging percentage of .519 remained the Major League record for a player with at least 4,000 at bats until Ty Cobb edged ahead of him in 1922.
+Recognized as the first great slugger in baseball history, and among the greatest sluggers of his era, he briefly held the career home run record from 1887 to 1889, with his final total of 106 tying for the fourth most of the 19th century.
+His career slugging percentage of .520 remained the Major League record until Babe Ruth overtook him in the 1920s.
 At the time of his initial retirement, he also ranked second in career triples (205), and third in runs batted in (1,296) and hits.

 A dominant hitter during the prime of his career, he led (or was in the top of) the league in most offensive categories, including batting average, runs scored, runs batted in (RBI), on-base percentage and hits.
-He led the league in batting average five times, the most by a 19th-century player, and his career .342 batting average still ranks ninth all-time.
-Brouthers is one of only 29 players in baseball history to date who have appeared in Major League games in four decades.
+He won five batting titles – the most of any player in the 19th century – and his career .342 batting average ranks 12th all-time.
+Brouthers is one of only 31 players in baseball history who have appeared in Major League games in four decades.

 He was also an active players' union member, and was elected vice president of the Brotherhood of Professional Base Ball Players.
-Brouthers was elected to the Baseball Hall of Fame in 1945 by the Veterans Committee.
+In 1945, Brouthers was elected to the National Baseball Hall of Fame.

 Early life

 Brouthers was born in Sylvan Lake, New York, to Michael and Annie Brooder, Catholic immigrants from Ireland; upon arriving in New York, Michael Brooder had been recruited to Dutchess County to work in open pit iron mines in the town of Beekman.
 Brouthers may have been named after Saint Denis, as a local Catholic church by that name was founded in the same year.
-Brouthers had siblings named Martin, Ellen and Margaret.
+Brouthers had siblings named Martin, Ellen, and Margaret.
 The spelling of the family's name gradually shifted from Brooder to Bruder to Brouthers by 1880.
 The family eventually moved to the nearby hamlet of Fishkill Plains before settling in the village of Wappingers Falls where Michael found safer work at a textile printing mill.

 Brouthers played organized baseball beginning in childhood, from playing in the local sandlots to the semi-professional Actives of Wappingers Falls.
 On July 7, 1877, while running the bases, he collided at home plate with a catcher, named Johnny Quigley, of the Clippers of Harlem.
 Quigley was knocked unconscious, having suffered a traumatic head injury, and later died from these injuries on August 12.
 The 19-year-old Brouthers was cleared of any wrongdoing by the authorities.